sebf2020/ijcai20/README.md

 [SEBF](https://github.com/sebf2020/ijcai20/blob/master/sebf.md) describes the interplay among the parties in the framework.
 [Overall system operation diagram](https://github.com/sebf2020/ijcai20/blob/master/Overall%20system%20operation%20diagram.png) illustrates the unified modeling language (UML) figure of our SEBF model.

 ## Code
 This [Code](https://github.com/sebf2020/ijcai20/tree/master/src) is a demo of the project, whose main purpose is to show the principle of connectivity between blockchain and oracle.
 We are sorting out more codes.
-After sorting out, we will upload the complete project codes to the current webpage for updating
+After sorting out, we will upload the complete project codes to the current webpage for updating.

 ## Demo video
 This [video](https://sites.google.com/view/sebf/) shows the use of postman to test the SEBF model's blockchain in the local environment.
 Another experiment shows how SEBF model performs in an actual financial blockchain environment.